biothings/discovery-app/schema.md

     }
 ```

-Now we have a schema even more powerful than the original schema.org version since it's tailored to your needs and it includes custom validation to make sure the data ingested by your system is compliant by your own custom rules.
+Now we have a schema even more applicable than the original schema.org version since it's tailored to your needs and it includes custom validation to make sure the data ingested by your system is compliant by your own custom rules.

 Given this schema, valid data will look like this: